 There’s nothing better than a well-seasoned piece of beef.
-Use this beef dry rub for all of your beef recipes.
-It’s a game changer!
+Use this beef rub recipe for all of your cuts of beef.
+It’s a game-changer!

 This is our favorite beef dry rub recipe.
 We use this dry rub on anything beef!
 It’s perfect for grilling, frying, searing, baking, or roasting.
 This dry rub spice blend does it all!

-Homemade spice blends are easy to make, and you can make a large batch to have handy in your pantry for quick grabbing.
+Homemade spice blends are easy to make, and you can make a large batch in your pantry for quick grabbing.
 Best of all, you can control the ingredients without preservatives and additives.

 Use this rub for all your beef recipes, from smoked brisket to grilled steak.
 This dry rub compliments almost any bbq sauce and is excellent for smoking meat.

 The following ingredients are needed to make this beef dry rub recipe:

 - Savory Herbs & Spices: garlic powder, dried oregano

 - Heat: Black Pepper, Chili Powder, and Cayenne Pepper